What is an innovation challenge?

 4. Choose a platform

 Choose how you’re going to run the challenge.
-You may wish to invite participants to attend the challenge in the form of a live event or to set up a “challenge wall” at the office where participants can add post-it notes or cards with their ideas.
+You may wish to invite participants to attend the competition in the form of a live event or to set up a “challenge wall” at the office where participants can add post-it notes or cards with their ideas.
 Alternatively, you may prefer to use email or the intranet to host the challenge, or dedicated idea and innovation management software like Idea Drop’s.

 5. Write the challenge